humbapa/jspass/README.md

   - Use numbers and minimum count of numbers the password should have
   - Use special chars and minimum count of them
   - Autofill password

+## Drawback

+Extensions only work on desktop chrome versions.
+If you need access to generated passwords from a mobile device you can't do this with this extension.
+I've created a simple page which generates the same passwords for non-extension-usages: https://jspass.humbapa.ch [(Source code)](https://github.com/humbapa/jspass-website)

 ## Thanks